Understanding Lens Aberrations in 3D

 2. Chromatic aberrations

+Monochromatic aberrations include spherical aberration, coma, astigmatism, field curvature and image distortion.
 These are all the optical effects that change the perfection of the light-rays hitting the sensor.

-Chromatic aberrations are the more obvious ones to our eye as they shift the wavelengths of coloured light.
+Chromatic aberrations are the more obvious ones to our eye as they shift the wavelengths of colored light.
+Thus creating a mis-alignment of the different colors on the sensor.

 Spherical Aberrations are primarily responsible for the distribution of light within a lens.

 This means that even though all the light coming through the lens meets nicely at a tiny point on the sensor or film, the light distribution within the cone itself may be uneven.
-This aberration causes the blur-circles to be unevenly lit, and instead they tend to collect more light in the middle of the discs or towards the edges.

 In the example above we are working with